Overview — The Review Queue

 * Sort any column by clicking the column header.

-* Filter by queue/status column to focus on one stage.
+* Switch tabs (Received, My Drafts, Processed) to focus on one stage.

 * Filter by case type, priority, or assigned clerk using the filter controls.